 I REALLY want to write for chictopia.
 I think I have alot of potential, and it’s great practice for me because I want to work at Teen Vogue.
-Any pointers or tips?posted over 2 years ago
+Any pointers or tips?posted about 3 years ago

 I wish I was confident in my writing, but my writing skills have always been pretty basic?
 I mean, I can write sentences, but then fancy literature not so much.
 I have kept a journal since high school, and this helped me practice looking for words or phrases to express myself.
 I have been writing more often now: forums, blog, emails… Someone also once told me to keep writing and start reading magazines or anything that may be interesting.
-Best of luck to all with writing! :Dposted over 2 years ago
+Best of luck to all with writing! :Dposted about 3 years ago

 I feel writing and spelling in general has a been my strong suit.
 Just don’t ask me to do math!
 LOL.
 I think you have to figure out who your audience is and what style you want to write to them in.
 Is it formal, casua, for adults, or teens?
 Thinking about who you’re writing for can help structure your writing.

 I really can’t get into text speak or short hand.
 It actually takes me longer to read what they’re trying to say!
 I still stick to paragraphs, commas, quotations, and good grammar.
 It’s just what I do.
 If you’re looking for more flavorful words, try the online Thesaurus.
-It can come in really handy when you’re tired of using the same words. :)posted over 2 years ago
+It can come in really handy when you’re tired of using the same words. :)posted about 3 years ago